AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 # !!!!!!!!~(DRAFT)~!!!!!!!!

 What's the most difficult language to learn?
 The answer will depend on what languages you know already, but since I'm writing this in English, let's assume that's all you know.
 In that case, there's a handy database maintained by the [Foreign Service Institute](https://www.atlasandboots.com/foreign-service-institute-language-difficulty/) which tells you how long it takes for an English speaker to learn a variety of languages.
-It's hardly exhaustive, bit it includes just about every languages that can be considered "major".
+It's hardly exhaustive, but it includes just about every languages that can be considered "major".

 The answer to the initial question is Japanese, for the record; restricted to the languages within that database, of course.
 But, why?
 There are lots of things we could point to; its morphology, it's grammar, it's semantics.
 But there are other hard languages as well; Arabic is notoriously hard to learn, and yet it's very different from either Japanese or English.
 What things, truly, make a language hard to learn?
 That's what this post is going to explore.